-8.--(1) Subject to subsection (2), if a person is arrested for a cognizable offence and taken to a police station, the arrestin officer, or the officer in charge of the police station, may grant bail to the accused person.

-(2) A police officer must not grant bail to a person accused of an offence if-

-- (a) a determination concerning bail on the same offence has been made by a court ; - (b) the requirement for bail on the same offence has been dispensed with by a court; or - (c) the offence is a serious one.
+- 8.- (1) Subject to subsection (2), if a person is arrested for a cognizable offence and taken to a police station, the arresting officer, or the officer in charge of the police station, may grant bail to the accused person. - 2) A police officer must not grant bail to a person accused of an offence if- - (a) a determination concerning bail on the same offence has been made by a court; - (b) the requirement for bail on the same offence has been dispensed with; or - (c) the offence is a serious one.